liuning222/GAS/README.md

 ==========

-The source code of submission-413 for SIGIR 2025:《Substructure-Aware Graph Representation Learning via Adaptive Node Absorbing》
+The source code of submission for TKDE《Substructure-Aware Graph Representation Learning via Adaptive Node Absorbing》

 ==========